AgoraIO/agora_doc_source/en-US/markdown/Voice/start_call_audio_web_ng.md

 ### 3. Implement the client logic

-To implement the client logic of Voice Call, we need to do the following things:
+The client logic you implement in order to add Voice Call to your app is:

 1. Call [`createClient`](./API%20Reference/web_ng/interfaces/iagorartc.html#createclient) to create an `AgoraRTCClient` object.
 2. Call [`join`](./API%20Reference/web_ng/interfaces/iagorartcclient.html#join) to join an RTC channel with the App ID, user ID, token, and channel name.